The Clossi Approach

 Stephanie Yin (NY Go Institute)

 Note: Before going through the Clossi Approach steps, you should count and understand the ENTIRE board.
-Identify all "actual" territory, identify influence and potential, and all the weakness on the board.
+Identify all "actual" territory, influence and potential, and all the weakness on the board.

 Another note: I have seen many players make a very common mistake even after applying the Clossi Approach.
 When attacking and defending, or counting value, they are trying to get the MOST out of everything and get the most points possible.
 This is NOT the object of the game.
 The object is to get more than your opponent!
 This is an important distinction as it does not matter how many or little points you have, but what you have compared to your opponent.
-Go is about the exchanging of points, not just getting the most possible.
+Go is about the

 Think 'efficiency' and 'exchange' when deciding on if something is good or not.